HexWuZi-Research/HexMCTS.jl/README.md

 This is a julia implementation of HexWuZi, including MCTS algorithm in julia and GameUI in python.

-This julia version is much faster than `python with numba` version, see `Performance comparation of each version` section for more detail.
+This julia version is much faster than `python with numba` version, see `Performance comparison of each version` section for more detail.

 ## Play it